 Legal title to Minerals

-5.1 The Contractor will obtain title to and property over the Minerals upon recovery of the Minerals from the seabed and ocean floor and subsoil thereof, [onto the Contractor’s mining vessel or Installation and receipt by the Authority of the required payment for those Minerals], in compliance with this Contract.
+5.1 The Contractor will obtain title to and property over the Minerals upon recovery of the Minerals from the seabed and ocean floor and subsoil thereof [onto the Contractor’s mining vessel or Installation], in compliance with this Contract.

 5.2 This Contract shall not create, nor be deemed to confer, any interest or right on the Contractor in or over any other part of the Area and its Resources other than those rights expressly granted in this Contract.